RippleBench: Capturing Ripple Effects Using Existing Knowledge Repositories: Related Work

 \section{Related Work}

-\textbf{Datasets and benchmarks.} The two most widely used benchmarks for unlearning are the Weapons of Mass Destruction Proxy (WMDP) \cite{wmdp} and the Task of Fictitious Unlearning (TOFU) \cite{tofu}.
-WMDP tests models’ ability to generate content about hazardous topics in biosecurity, cybersecurity, and chemical security.
-TOFU provides synthetic data about fictitious authors, where the goal is to unlearn subsets of these authors while retaining generic knowledge.
-However, both benchmarks are limited: WMDP focuses narrowly on safety-critical topics, while TOFU evaluates only one synthetic task.
-Neither captures fine-grained collateral effects across a broad range of concepts.
+\textbf{Unlearning benchmarks.} The two most widely used unlearning benchmarks are the Weapons of Mass Destruction Proxy (WMDP) \cite{wmdp} and the Task of Fictitious Unlearning (TOFU) \cite{tofu}.
+WMDP measures a model's ability to generate hazardous content in biosecurity, cybersecurity, and chemical security; TOFU evaluates whether a model can unlearn synthetic facts about fictitious authors while retaining generic knowledge.
+Both score a forget set against a separate retain set, and neither measures how an intervention affects concepts at varying semantic distances from the target.

-\textbf{Unlearning methods.} The primary approach to mitigating harmful behaviors in models has been to teach refusal through fine-tuning (\cite{mazeika2024harmbench,liu2024adversarial,yu2024robust,casper2024defending}).
-This method, while effective in many scenarios, trains the model to avoid certain outputs but does not necessarily remove the underlying capability.
-In contrast, machine unlearning aims to selectively erase knowledge from models (\cite{ai_safety_open_problems,liu2025rethinking}).
-Approaches include fine-tuning to induce forgetting \cite{eldan2310s, zou2024improving, sheshadri2024latent, tamirisa2408tamper, rosati2024representation} and mechanistic interventions that directly ablate concepts \cite{guo2024mechanistic, schoepf2025redirection, muhamed2025saes, wang2025model}.
-Recent work by \cite{che2025model} systematically compared eight unlearning methods against eleven attack strategies, releasing 64 checkpoints that we leverage for evaluation.
+\textbf{Wikipedia-based knowledge benchmarks.} A complementary line of work uses Wikipedia as a substrate for evaluating knowledge updates: TemporalWiki \citep{jang2022temporalwiki}, WikiFactDiff \citep{ammarkhodja2024wikifactdiff}, and WikiBigEdit \citep{thede2025wikibigedit}.
+Each tests whether targeted edits succeed and whether adjacent facts remain intact, but none measures propagation across a continuum of semantic distance.
+We use Wikipedia for a different purpose: \texttt{WikiRAG} is a general-purpose retrieval system that powers \texttt{RippleBench-Maker}'s neighbor lookup, not a benchmark in its own right.

-\textbf{Ripple effects.} Editing knowledge in LLMs can produce unintended propagation, known as the ripple effect \cite{cohen2023evaluatingrippleeffectsknowledge}.
-Because knowledge is stored in interconnected representations, changing one fact (e.g., “Canberra is Australia’s capital”) requires consistent updates to related facts.
-Failure to do so often yields contradictions and degraded multi-hop reasoning.
-Similar ripple effects appear in unlearning: removing unsafe concepts (e.g., “WMDP bio threat”) can inadvertently degrade performance on benign, related concepts (e.g., “biology”) \cite{wmdp,ELM}.
+\textbf{Unlearning methods.} The dominant approach to suppressing harmful behaviors has been refusal training via fine-tuning \citep{mazeika2024harmbench,liu2024adversarial,yu2024robust,casper2024defending}, which teaches the model to avoid certain outputs without removing the underlying capability.
+Machine unlearning aims to remove that capability directly \citep{ai_safety_open_problems,liu2025rethinking}, either by fine-tuning to induce forgetting \citep{eldan2310s,zou2024improving,sheshadri2024latent,tamirisa2408tamper,rosati2024representation} or by mechanistically ablating concepts in activation space \cite{guo2024mechanistic,schoepf2025redirection,muhamed2025saes,wang2025model}. \cite{che2025model} compared eight such methods against eleven attack strategies and released 64 unlearned checkpoints, which we use as the basis for our evaluation.